Six Sigma Concepts and Metrics (Part 1)

 I often say that when you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind… – Lord Kelvin1

 If you can’t measure your process or product and express it in numbers, you don’t know much about it.
 Sometimes it takes imagination to devise a way to measure your process or product.
 In most cases, it can be done!

 Like a diamond, Six Sigma has many facets.
-It can be expressed in a variety of ways, including philosophy, set of tools, methodology, and metrics.
+It can be expressed in a variety of ways, including as a philosophy, a set of tools, a methodology, and a set of metrics.

 Six Sigma as a Philosophy

 Six Sigma practitioners seek to understand work as a process that can be defined, measured, analyzed, improved and controlled.
 These processes use inputs (X) to produce outputs (Y).
 If you can understand how to control the inputs, you will learn how to control the outputs.
 We use the mathematical equation y = f(x) to express the relationship between inputs and outputs.
 In the Fitted Line Plot below, as the X variable (Temperature) increases, the Y output (Strength) decreases: